eficode-academy/kubernetes-katas/07-healthchecks.md

 The difference between a container being healthy or unhealthy, is vital.
 A container can be creating, failing or otherwise deployed but unavailable - and in this state Kubernetes will choose not to route traffic to the container if it deems it unhealthy.

-Howevever in some cases an app looks "healthy" despite having issues.
+However, in some cases an app looks "healthy" despite having issues.
 This is where customized health checks become important.

-Examples include the database running, but being unreachable, the app functioning but a volume to store files in being unavailable and so on.
+Examples include the database running but being unreachable, the app functioning but a volume to store files in being unavailable and so on.

 [This deployment](health-checks/deployment.yml) shows this quite nicely.